jeel-aubergine/user-auth-api/README.md

-# Node.js Express Starter Project
+# User Authentication API with Node.js

 This is a User authentication API built using Node.js and Express with database connectivity using `pg` and essential middleware like `body-parser`.
 It also includes `nodemon` for easier development.